 In the ongoing CALM and PALL trials, we use a commercially available monoclonal antibody, alemtuzumab, that binds CD52.
 Alemtuzumab is known to have risk of causing certain adverse events.
 The EMA is currently reviewing alemtuzamab in the context of the treatment of multiple sclerosis following reports of immune-mediated conditions and problems affecting the heart and blood vessels, including fatal cases.
-If the EMA limits the use of alemtuzamab or anti-CD52 antibodies, our clinical program would be adversely affected.
+If the EMA limits the use of alemtuzumab or anti-CD52 antibodies, our clinical program would be adversely affected.

 To secure our own readily available source of anti-CD52 antibody, we are developing our own monoclonal anti-CD52 antibody, ALLO-647.
-We are using ALLO-647 in our clinical trial of ALLO-501 and plan to use ALLO-647 in our clinical trial of ALLO-715.
+We are using ALLO-647 in our clinical trial of ALLO-501 and ALLO-715.
 Subject to regulatory acceptance, Servier may also use ALLO-647 in the Servier sponsored clinical trials of UCART19.
-However, we may be unable to agree with Servier an appropriate arrangement for the use of ALLO-647.
-ALLO-647 may also cause adverse events, such as those events that alemtuzumab may cause.
+However, we may be unable to agree with Servier an appropriate arrangement for the use of ALLO-647 may also cause adverse events, such as those events that alemtuzumab may cause.
+In addition, we may explore a higher dose of ALLO-647 in our clinical trial of ALLO-501, which may increase the risk of adverse events.